mithi/arduino-basic/README.md

 # arduino-basic
-Code for an Ardunio basics bootcamp with emphasis on ditching delay(), basic oop, and clean readable code.
+Code for an Arduino basics bootcamp with emphasis on ditching delay(), basic oop, and clean readable code.

 IMPORTANT NOTE: This bootcamp does not include basic code optimization.
 That discussion is reserved for a second workshop.